2012 United States presidential election in Arkansas

 The 2012 United States presidential election in Arkansas took place on November 6, 2012, as part of the 2012 General Election in which all 50 states plus the District of Columbia participated.
 Arkansas voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Romney and Ryan carried Arkansas with 60.57% of the popular vote to Obama's and Biden's 36.88%, winning the state's six electoral votes.
 While Arkansas had been won by the Democrats as recently as 1996 by native son Bill Clinton, Obama proved to be a poor fit for the state, and his 23.69% margin of loss was the worst defeat for a Democratic presidential candidate in Arkansas since 1972's margin of 38.1%.
 Obama also was defeated by a larger margin in Arkansas than Walter Mondale in 1984.

 As of the 2024 presidential election, this is the last election in which Woodruff County voted for the Democratic candidate.
 This is also the first election since 1984 where either nominee received 60% of the vote.
 Obama is the only Democrat to ever win two terms without carrying the state at least once.

 Primary elections

 Democratic primary

 The Democratic primary had 47 delegates at stake.
 All 47 delegates were allocated to, and pledged to vote for Barack Obama at the 2012 Democratic National Convention.
 While John Wolfe Jr. qualified for 19 delegates to the convention by virtue of his performances in Arkansas, State party officials said Wolfe missed two paperwork filing deadlines related to the delegate process, therefore he was not eligible for any delegates.
-Wolfe has commenced legal proceedings to have delegates in his name seated.
+Wolfe commenced legal proceedings to have delegates in his name seated, but his case was dismissed before the convention.
 Eight other unpledged delegates, known as superdelegates, also attended the convention and cast their votes as well.